mitallast/openapi2proto/support.md

 Not supported:
  - external `$ref`
- - `default` in parameters and object fields
+ - `default` in enums, parameters and object fields
  - `minimum` in parameters and object fields
  - `maximum` in parameters and object fields